 There are however Carruthers as stated above, listed in the Burkes General Armorial and therefore are on an ‘Armorial Roll’ rather than a “Nobility Roll”, dated 1884.
 These are all from the Chiefly line of Carruthers of Holmains.

-The question remains; Is this another false alarm or just another false claim meant to impress the impressionable?
-That once again is for the reader to decide.
+The question remains: Is this another false alarm or just another false claim meant to impress the impressionable?
+That is for the reader to decide.
 But which ever it is, it is not substantiated by any current evidence and for that reason has been brought to the fore to prevent further embarrassment to the good name of Carruthers.

 *What is important is that WE do NOT allow the unscrupulous to misuse or misrepresent OUR history for their own ends.
 OUR history as a Scottish clan and family has been at least 1500 years in the making and belongs to us ALL.
 It is not simply the property of the few, to be used to fit some bizarre agenda.
 For this reason we feel it is appropriate to challenge those claims that cause embarrassment to the name of Carruthers and thus us all.
 We apologise if you disagree.

-Addendum: We have just been informed that Carrothers/Carothers has been removed from the EIJ Project List and more accurately replaced by the root name: Carruthers to refelect what is listed in Burkes General Armorial, 1884.
+Addendum: We have were informed that Carrothers/Carothers has been removed from the EIJ Project List and more accurately replaced by the root name: Carruthers to reflect what is listed in Burkes General Armorial, 1884.